DLR-AE/PanelAero/README.md

 If you use this software for your scientific work, we kindly ask you to include a reference to this report in your publications.
 Thank you!

 # Installation & Use
-## User installation
+## Basic Installation
-To install everything as a python package, including dependencies:
+Install Panel Aero as a python package with core dependencies via:

 ```
 pip install git+https://github.com/DLR-AE/PanelAero.git
 ```
 ## How can I use it?
 In Python, you can import the VLM or the DLM as shown below.
-For further details, please see the example section.
+For further details, please see the Tutorials section.

 ```
 from panelaero import VLM, DLM
 ```

-## Developer installation
+## Advanced Installation
 As above, but with access to the code (keep the code where it is so that you can explore and modify):

 ```